Elianehbmna/gitSearch/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+## Copyright and license information:

+&#9400; Made in july 2019 by ElianeH